André Le Nôtre: Versailles

-From 1661, Le Nôtre was working for Louis XIV to build and enhance the garden and parks of the Château de Versailles.
+From 1661, Le Nôtre worked for Louis XIV to build and enhance the garden and parks of the Palace of Versailles.
 Louis extended the existing hunting lodge, eventually making it his primary residence and seat of power.
 Le Nôtre also laid out the radiating city plan of Versailles, which included the largest avenue yet seen in Europe, the Avenue de Paris.

 In the following century, the Versailles design influenced Pierre Charles L'Enfant's master plan for Washington, D.C.
 See, L'Enfant Plan.

 Other gardens

 France

 In 1661, Le Nôtre was also working on the gardens at the Palace of Fontainebleau.
-In 1663 he was engaged at Château de Saint-Germain-en-Laye, and Château de Saint-Cloud, residence of Philippe d'Orléans, where he would oversee works for many years.
-Also from 1663, Le Nôtre was engaged at Château de Chantilly, property of the Prince de Condé, where he worked with his brother-in-law Pierre Desgots until the 1680s.
+In 1663 he was engaged at the Château de Saint-Germain-en-Laye, and the Château de Saint-Cloud, residence of Philippe I, Duke of Orléans, where he would oversee works for many years.
+Also from 1663, Le Nôtre was engaged at the Château de Chantilly, the property of the Prince de Condé, where he worked with his brother-in-law Pierre Desgots until the 1680s.
 From 1664 he was rebuilding the gardens of the Tuileries, at the behest of Colbert, Louis's chief minister, who still hoped the king would remain in Paris.
 In 1667 Le Nôtre extended the main axis of the gardens westward, creating the avenue which would become the Champs-Élysées.
-Colbert commissioned Le Nôtre in 1670, to alter the gardens of his own château de Sceaux, which was ongoing until 1683.
+Colbert commissioned Le Nôtre in 1670, to alter the gardens of his own Château de Sceaux, which was ongoing until 1683.

 Abroad

+Le Nôtre's most impressive design other than Versailles is the gardens of Bicton Park Botanical Gardens in Devon, England which can still be visited today.
 In 1662, he provided designs for Greenwich Park in London, for Charles II of England.
-In 1670 Le Nôtre conceived a project for the Castle of Racconigi in Italy, and between 1674 and 1698 he remodelled the gardens of Venaria Reale, near Turin.
+In 1670 Le Nôtre conceived a project for the Castle of Racconigi in Italy, and between 1674 and 1698 he remodelled the gardens of the Palace of Venaria, and the Royal Palace of Turin.
 In 1679, he visited Italy.
-His later advice was provided for Charlottenburg Palace and château de Cassel in Germany, and with plans for Windsor Castle.

 Final works

 Between 1679 and 1682, he was involved in the planning of the gardens of Château de Meudon for François-Michel le Tellier, Marquis de Louvois, and in 1691 redid the garden of the Hôtel de Saint-Aignan in Paris.

-His work has often been favorably compared and contrasted ("the antithesis") to the œuvre of Lancelot "Capability" Brown, the English landscape architect.
+His work has often been favorably compared and contrasted ("the antithesis") to the œuvre of Capability Brown, the English landscape architect.